Thaddeus Strassberger: Biography

-Born to parents of Cherokee, Irish and German descent, Strassberger grew up in Tulsa, Oklahoma and is a citizen of the Cherokee Nation.
+Born in 1976, to parents of Cherokee, Irish and German descent, Strassberger grew up in Tulsa, Oklahoma and is a citizen of the Cherokee Nation.
 He is also an Italian citizen.
 He graduated from Booker T. Washington High School in 1994, and in 2016 was inducted into the school's Hall of Fame.
 He went on to earn a bachelor's degree from The Cooper Union for the Advancement of Science and Art in New York City.
-He won a Fulbright Fellowship which enabled him to study at La Scala in Milan in 2000/2001 where he graduated from the Accademia Teatro alla Scala with a diploma in scenic design realisation.
+He won a Fulbright Fellowship which enabled him to study at La Scala in Milan from 2000 to 2001 where he graduated from the Accademia Teatro alla Scala with a diploma in scenic design realisation.
 During the first several years of his career he worked as an assistant director for opera productions at the Teatro di San Carlo in Naples, La Fenice in Venice, the Teatro Lirico di Cagliari, the Badisches Staatstheater Karlsruhe, the Houston Grand Opera, Pittsburgh Opera, Michigan Opera Theatre, and Santa Fe Opera among others.
-In 2005 he was awarded the European Opera Directing Prize by Opera Europa for his work on Opera Ireland's production of Rossini's La Cenerentola.
+In 2005, he was awarded the European Opera Directing Prize by Opera Europa for his work on Opera Ireland's production of Rossini's La Cenerentola.